Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 | CPF Cash / SRS Cash Balance | 🟢 | Cash alone is not PFIC stock. |

-| U.S.-domiciled ETFs via IBKR, Saxo, Tiger, Moomoo | 🟢 | U.S. domicile usually avoids PFIC. |
+| U.S.-domiciled ETFs via IBKR, Saxo, Tiger, Moomoo | 🟢 | U.S. fund wrapper generally avoids PFIC classification; account, FX and withholding still need review. |

 - The SRS wrapper does not eliminate Form 8621 review.